-Students can choose to enroll in Army, Air Force, Navy, or Marine Reserve Officers' Training Corps (ROTC) programs.
+Students can choose to enroll in the Army, Air Force, Navy, or Marine Reserve Officers' Training Corps (ROTC) programs.
 We'll cover enrollment requirements, program features, and benefits for students.

 More than 1,700 colleges across the country offer ROTC programs to college students who want to gain leadership skills and military training while receiving a paid education.
 These students select a specific career training program and take military-based leadership courses.
 ROTC programs are slightly different for each branch of the military.